Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 The Benxihu Colliery Explosion (1942): Occurring in China’s Benxihu Colliery, this coal dust explosion was one of the world’s deadliest, leading to over 1,500 fatalities.
 The event underscored the global significance of controlling coal dust in mining.

 The Imperial Sugar Refinery Explosion (2008): This explosion in Port Wentworth, Georgia, resulted from a sugar dust cloud ignition, leading to 14 fatalities and dozens of injuries.
-The incident emphasized the risks in the sugar industry and the need for strict dust management.
+The incident emphasized the risks in the sugar industry and the need for strict dust management with combustible dusts.

 The West Fertilizer Company Explosion (2013): A fertilizer plant explosion in West, Texas, was fueled by ammonium nitrate dust.
 The disaster caused 15 deaths and raised concerns about handling dusts in the chemical industry.